kweatherman/IDA_Support/README.md

 ------

 * **IDA_OggPlayer:** Ogg Vorbis audio file format player from memory I use to indicate a long running plugin completion.
-                                                          A wrapper around [stb_vorbis](http://nothings.org/stb_vorbis/).
+                                                          A wrapper around Sean Barrett's excellent minimalist [stb_vorbis](http://nothings.org/stb_vorbis/).
 Allows embedding of audio files that are smaller in size from compression vs raw WAV files.

 ------
 * **IDA_SegmentSelect:** Custom segment select widget.
 To solve the problem where the IDA SDK [ask_seg()](https://cpp.docs.hex-rays.com/kernwin_8hpp.html#ac70e33ed6d6d79d08a8f925a182a02e8) function only allows for a single selection, where this one allows multiple selections that returns a list.